Profile

 5. 5

-Roll the shortcrust pastry to about 3mm thick and cut out 10 strips roughly 10cm long.
+Roll out the shortcrust pastry to about 3mm thick and cut out 10 strips roughly 10cm long.

 6. 6

-Pipe the custard along the centre of 5 pastry strips, leaving a border all around.
-Lightly brush the edges with water.
+Pipe the custard onto the centre of 5 strips, leaving the edges clear.
+Moisten the edges with a little water.

 7. 7

-Top with the remaining 5 strips and press down firmly on the edges to seal.
+Top with the remaining 5 pastry strips, pressing the edges firmly to seal.

 8. 8

-Place the pastries on a baking tray lined with parchment and bake in a preheated oven at 220°C for 15 minutes.
+Place the biscuits on a baking tray lined with parchment and bake in a preheated oven at 220°C for 15 minutes.

 9. 9